Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Introduction

-Despite extensive progress in extrinsically supervised post-training, relying on intrinsic signals remains under-explored for text-to-image generation.
-In this work, we aim to answer a fundamental question: \textbf{\textit{can internal feedback from the text-to-image generator itself provide meaningful signals for post-training?}} To this end, we introduce Self-Originating LAtent Confidence Estimation (SOLACE), a post-training framework that relies on intrinsic self-certainty as the model-native reward.
-Inspired by Score Distillation Sampling~\cite{poole2022dreamfusion, shi2023mvdream, wang2023prolificdreamer}, which leverages a pretrained text-to-image generator as a critic for text-to-3D or -4D generation, we propose to leverage a text-to-image generator to \textit{critique its own generation}.
-Concretely, given a sampled latent $z_0$, we re-noise $z_0$ to selected timesteps $t\in\mathcal{T}$ using the model’s forward noising schedule, and measure how well the model reconstructs the injected noise, rewarding small residuals as 'high confidence'.
-Our hypothesis is that large-scale pretraining in diffusion generative models endows them with priors over real images and text–image alignment, so the model's self-confidence would align strongly with text-alignment and realism.
+Despite extensive progress in extrinsically supervised post-training, intrinsic signals remain under-explored for text-to-image generation.
+In this work, we ask: \textbf{\textit{can internal feedback from the text-to-image generator itself provide meaningful signals for post-training?}} To this end, we introduce Self-Originating LAtent Confidence Estimation (SOLACE), a post-training framework that uses the model’s own \emph{self-confidence} as a reward.
+Inspired by Score Distillation Sampling~\cite{poole2022dreamfusion, shi2023mvdream, wang2023prolificdreamer}, which uses a pretrained text-to-image generator as a critic for text-to-3D or -4D generation, we propose to let a text-to-image generator \textit{critique its own generation}.
+Concretely, given a sampled latent $z_0$, we re-noise it to selected timesteps $t\in\mathcal{T}$ using the forward noising schedule, and measure how well the model recovers the injected noise.
+Low reconstruction error indicates high self-confidence.
+Our hypothesis is that large-scale pretraining endows diffusion models with strong priors over real images and text-image correspondence, so self-confidence should correlate with text alignment and realism.

-Empircally, SOLACE yields consistent gains in compositional generation~\cite{ghosh2023geneval}, text rendering~\cite{cui2025paddleocr}, and text–image alignment~\cite{radford2021learningclip}, while modestly improving human-preference scores~\cite{kirstain2023pick,wu2023human,xu2023imagereward,wang2025unified} without external rewards.
-Qualitative side-by-side comparisons and a comprehensive user study corroborate these trends.
-Together, the results indicate that intrinsic self-confidence aligns with key facets of image generation.
-Moreover, applying SOLACE on top of an \emph{extrinsically post-trained} model (i.e., using external rewards) recovers additional improvements in compositionality, text rendering, and alignment, with only slight drops on the targeted external metric, evidencing that intrinsic and extrinsic rewards are complementary, and that SOLACE alleviates the reward hacking commonly observed in external-reward post-training.
+Empirically, SOLACE yields consistent gains in compositional generation~\cite{ghosh2023geneval}, text rendering~\cite{cui2025paddleocr}, and text-image alignment~\cite{radford2021learningclip}, while modestly improving human-preference scores~\cite{kirstain2023pick,wu2023human,xu2023imagereward,wang2025unified}, all without external rewards.
+Qualitative comparisons and a user study corroborate these trends, indicating that intrinsic self-confidence aligns with key aspects of image generation quality.
+Moreover, applying SOLACE on top of an \emph{extrinsically post-trained} model (\ie one already fine-tuned with external rewards) yields further improvements in compositionality, text rendering, and alignment, with only slight drops on the targeted external metric.
+This shows that intrinsic and extrinsic rewards are complementary, and that SOLACE alleviates the reward hacking commonly observed in external-reward post-training.

 The key contributions of our work are as follows: